SMTG-Bham/ShakeNBreak/docs/Tips.rst

 Hard/Ionic/Magnetic Materials
 ---------------------

-The default bond distortion range of -60% to +60%, and the default rattling standard deviation of 0.25 Å, can be too extreme in the case of hard/ionic/oxide materials which typically yield larger forces in response to bond distortion.
-If this is the case for your material, it will manifest in the form of:
+The default bond distortion range of -60% to +60%, and rattling standard deviation (:code:`stdev` = 10% of the bulk bond length) are reasonable choices for most materials, typically giving best performance, but in some rare cases these may need to be adjusted.
+This can be the case with extremely hard/ionic/oxide materials which typically yield larger forces in response to bond distortion.
+If this issue occurs, it will manifest as:

 - If the rattle standard deviation is too large, it may result in high energies for each distorted & rattled structure (consistently higher energy than the unperturbed structure).
 As mentioned in :ref:`Tricky Relaxations` above, :code:`ShakeNBreak` will print a warning in these cases, and often it is the result of unreasonable defect charge states.
-If the calculations have finished ok and the defect charge states are reasonable, then you likely need to reduce the rattle standard deviation (:code:`stdev`) to 0.15 Å (or 0.05 Å if this still causes higher energies) to avoid this.
+If the calculations have finished ok and the defect charge states are reasonable, then you likely need to reduce the rattle standard deviation (:code:`stdev`) to 7.5% of the bulk bond length (or 5% if this still causes higher energies) to avoid this – if you're unsure of the bulk bond length for your material, just look at the previous info messages or output :code:`distortion_metadata.json` files from :code:`ShakeNBreak`, for which the default :code:`stdev` will be equal to 10% of the bulk bond length.
 Typically the largest rattle standard deviation for which the relaxations run without issue is best for performance in terms of finding groundstate structures.
     - Note that strongly-correlated / magnetic materials in particular can be extremely sensitive to large structural noise, and so these typically require rattle standard deviations (:code:`stdev`) ≤ 0.05 Å.

 - High energies / non-converging calculations for the ±60% endpoints.
-As mentioned in :ref:`Tricky Relaxations` above, these are automatically handled by :code:`snb-run` for :code:`VASP`, but for other codes you should rename the folder(s) to :code:`Bond_Distortion_X_High_Energy` and :code:`ShakeNBreak` will subsequently ignore them.
+As mentioned in :ref:`Tricky Relaxations` above, these are automatically handled by :code:`snb-run` for :code:`VASP` and so no changes are required, but for other codes you should rename the folder(s) to :code:`Bond_Distortion_X_High_Energy` and :code:`ShakeNBreak` will subsequently ignore them.
 ..
 Here you should adjust the distortion range to exclude these points (e.g. :code:`bond_distortions = np.arange(-0.5, 0.501, 0.1)`), or just ignore these calculations.

 If you are unsure but suspect this could be an issue for your material, the best strategy is typically to begin the